neuroscales/ngtools/docs/specific/tract_annotations.md

-# Tract Annotation
+# Tractograms

-## precomputed as tract annotations
+## Tracts in precomputed annotation format

-In order to load a precomputed annotation folder as tracts run the follwoing
+In order to load a precomputed annotation folder as tracts run

     load "tracts://(path to precomputed annotation folder)"

+!!! tip
-If we have a transform.lta file in this directory that transformation will automatically be applied assuming we did not specify a different transformation
+    If a file named `transform.lta` is present in the annotation directory, this transformation will be applied automatically, assuming that another transformation was not specified using the `--transform` option.

-## precomputed annotations
+## Other types of precomputed annotations

-If we wish to load a precomputed annotation not as tracts run the following
+To load a precomputed annotation without assuming that it represents a tractogram, run

     load "precomputed://(path to the precomputed annotation folder)"

-## trk file as tract annotations
+## Load classic tractograms into precomputed annotations

-In order to load a trk, tck, or tract file as a precomputed annotation run the followign
+In order to load a `TRK` or `TCK` file into a virtual precomputed annotation file, run

     load "(path to .trk file)"

-## unknown file as tract annotations
-If we have a file that has the format of a .trk file but not one of the above extensions we will need to run the following
+If the `TRK` or `TCK` file does not end in `.trk` or `.tck`, a format hint can be provided as a "protocol":

-    load "trk://(path to file)"
+    load "trk://(path to file without extension)"

-## trk file as skeleton
-If we wish to load .trk file as a skeleton layer run the following
+## Load classic tractograms into precomputed skeletons

+Tractograms can also be loaded into virtual precomputed skeletons:

     load "tractsv1://(path to file)"